 - Genetics.
 Some people have an imbalance between lipolyse (fat mass) and lipogenese (fat storage).

-.
+- Hormones.
 The balance between oestrogen and progesterone regulates the spread of fat in the body, and hormonal change due to puberty, pregnancy and the Pill cause variation.

 - Circulation.
 The poorer your blood and lymphatic circulation, the higher the risk of cellulite.